glig95/heart_rate_variants/README.md

 squares on the transformed data is the generalized least-squares fit of the original.

-**Output.** The change in heart rate in carriers as a percentage with a 95% range; the squared phylogeny-corrected partial correlation, which is the share of the variation in heart rate the variant accounts for; and a p-value from the t-test on the slope, with degrees of freedom equal to the number of independent observations minus two, minus one more if the body-mass effect was removed first.
+**Output.** The change in heart rate in carriers as a percentage; the squared phylogeny-corrected partial correlation, which is the share of the variation in heart rate the variant accounts for; and a p-value from the t-test.

 **References.**